AvaAvarai/AvaAvarai/README.md

 4. **Quantifying AI Model Trust via Sureness Measure by Iterative Supervised Learning and Visual Knowledge Discovery**
 - Authors: Alice Williams & Dr. Boris Kovalerchuk.
-- Status: Submitted for MDPI Electronics special issue on Advances in Data Mining and Its Applications feature article, in review
+- Status: Submitted for MDPI Electronics special issue on Advances in Data Mining and Its Applications feature article, in review.

 3. **High-Dimensional Data Classification in Concentric Coordinates**
 - Authors: Alice Williams & Dr. Boris Kovalerchuk.
-- Status: Passed peer-review for IV2025, preparing camera ready version.
+- Status: Accepted, preparing camera ready version.
 - Contributions: This paper introduces Concentric Coordinates (CoC), a lossless generalization of Parallel Coordinates for high-dimensional data visualization and classification.
 It enables interactive tuning of axis order, scaling, and rotation to reduce occlusion and reveal structure.
 CoC supports visual validation of k-NN, overlap detection, and ensemble refinement, and extends to 2D planar and 3D spatial forms.
 The paper also proposes a Generalized Iterative Classifier (GIC) for rule-based and linear refinement in a human-in-the-loop framework.

 2. **["Boosting of Classification Models with Human-in-the-Loop Computational Visual Knowledge Discovery"](https://arxiv.org/abs/2502.07039)**